openstack-archive/fuel-docs/pages/reference-architecture/0020-logical-setup.rst

 request goes to the live controller node currently holding the External VIP, and the connection gets terminated by HAProxy.
-When the next request comes in, HAProxy handles it, and may send it to the original controller or another in the cluster, depending on load conditions.
+When the next request comes in, HAProxy handles it, and may send it to the original controller or another in the environment, depending on load conditions.

 Each of the services housed on the controller nodes has its own mechanism for achieving HA: